 She therefore offers these recommendations for furnishings to support talented and gifted children:

 Create a screened off area in a corner of the classroom, for instance with a sofa or beanbag chairs – a place a child can go to when they need a break.
 Away from the others, but still in the classroom.

 Consider creating cosy areas with upholstered surfaces, a little privacy and the possibility to create your own learning space without being interrupted by others.

 Many gifted children are full of energy, so think about chairs and sitting postures that allow the child to tilt their legs or rock back and forth.

-Think in terms of learning environments that create spaces for reflection and screens to block visual noise – for example a desk with a movable screen, high-backed sofas or little enclosed seats (for more on this topic, see the article ’A shortcut to a calmer classroom’)
+Think in terms of learning environments that create spaces for reflection and screens to block visual noise – for example a desk with a movable screen, high-backed sofas or little enclosed seats.

 Focus on good acoustics in the room so sounds and noises are muffled and the children are disturbed as little as possible.